mesosphere/dcos-commons/docs/pages/operations-guide.md

 ```

 This method can be used mapping any configuration setting (applicable during initial install) to its associated Marathon environment variable (applicable during reconfiguration).

+## Updating service version

+TODO: Sunil

++ Documentation on how to update from one version of a service to the next
++ Include how to update CLI

 ## Restart a pod